“Airlines, treat your customers as human beings and not as cattle.”

 This IS the rub – Airline marketing is a commodity.
 With the possible exception of Southwest, Virgin Atlantic (VA) and British Airways (BA) there is as much differentiation as on a city bus — but with less leg room!

 Airlines.
 A Lesson Learned?

-Some years ago, BA did a little mathematics and discovered the premium price vs. seating space needed for business class was more than a zero sum game.
+Some years ago, British Airways conducted a little mathematics and discovered the premium price vs. seating space needed for business class was more than a zero sum game.

-They converted a good deal of their coach class space into business class space and as a result, revenues soared.
+They converted a good deal of their coach class space into business class space.
+As a result, revenues soared.
 In addition, they dramatically improved their brand image of being an airline preferred by business.

 Today, a similar opportunity exists in the US domestic market.